dougiesquire/CAFE-f6_documentation/docs/index.rst

 Welcome to the documentation for the CSIRO Climate Analysis Forecast Ensemble decadal hindcast/forecast dataset v6 (CAFE-f6).

-In brief, CAFE-f6 comprises 96-member, 10-year climate forecasts initialised at the beginning of every May and November over the period 1981-2020.
+CAFE-f6 comprises 96-member, 10-year climate forecasts initialised at the beginning of every May and November over the period 1981-2020.
 This documentation provides some basic information about CAFE-f6, including known issues with the dataset and an assessment of its skill.

 .. note::
    Please open an issue `here <https://github.com/dougiesquire/Squire_2022_CAFE-f6/issues>`_ if you have any questions after reading this documentation.